 - Validators help secure the Ethereum blockchain and are compensated with ETH staking rewards.

-- The rate of return, or APY, changes based on various factors.
+- The rate of return, or APR, changes based on various factors.

 - There are 4 ways to stake ETH: